 Things to do nearby Arndale

-Arndale is happily situated beneath the imposing southern face of Blencathra.
-Just outside the charming village of Threlkeld and within easy reach of both Keswick and Penrith it offers wonderful walking and cycling opportunities straight from the door.
-Indeed it's a great jumping off point for making the most of the northern Lake District.
-Not only is all the mountainous grandeur of the Cumbrian fells on your doorstep here but the quieter and no less beautiful Eden Valley is also close at hand.
+The charming village of Threlkeld sits beneath the impressive Blencathra.
+Within easy reach of both Keswick and Penrith, it offers wonderful walking and cycling opportunities.
+It's a great jumping off point for making the most of the northern Lake District.
+Not only is all the mountainous grandeur of the Cumbrian Fells on your doorstep, but the quieter and no less beautiful Eden Valley is also close at hand.

-The house makes a fantastic base for a walking holiday.
-The walking opportunities straight from the door include gentle lowland potters to mighty mountain tops.
-Why not make the trip up stunning Blencathra itself.
-Blencathra consists of six separate fell tops, linked by a lovely ridge walk.
-This popular mountain ranks highly with walkers for the great selection of thrilling ascents and glorious views over the vale of Keswick.
-You are also perfectly situated to make the most of the Helvellyn and Skiddaw ranges.
+The walking opportunities here include gentle lowland potters to mighty mountain tops.
+Why not make the trip up stunning Blencathra itself, which consists of six separate fell tops, linked by a lovely ridge walk?
+This popular mountain ranks highly with walkers for the great selection of thrilling ascents and glorious views over the Vale of Keswick.
+In this area, you are also perfectly situated to make the most of the Helvellyn and Skiddaw ranges.
 Or, for something a little less taxing, walk to the ancient and mysterious Castlerigg Stone Circle and take in the incredible panoramic fell views.

 Cycling is a popular pastime in this part of Cumbria.
-One arm of the popular Coast to Coast route passes Arndale and there are plenty of other excellent bike rides in the area.
+One arm of the popular Coast to Coast route passes nearby and there are plenty of other excellent bike rides in the area.
 The country lanes undulate for miles while the off road cycling is second to none.
-Nearby Whinlatter Forest Park has miles of trails for all abilities, you can also book tuition if you'd like to brush up on your skills.
-Many of the most iconic road cycling routes in the country lie within easy distance of the cottage, the dedicated roadies will have a fabulous time on the wonderful mountain passes.
-Blease Road heads west climbing out of the village of Threlkeld and terminates at the Blencathra Centre formerly a sanatorium.
-From here, a rough track follows the curve of Blease Fell, the western extension of Blencathra, into Glenderaterra valley.
+Nearby Whinlatter Forest Park has miles of trails for all abilities, and also offers tuition if you want to brush up your skills.
+Many of the most iconic road cycling routes in the country lie within easy distance of the cottage and dedicated roadies will have a fabulous time on the wonderful mountain passes.
+Blease Road heads west climbing out of Threlkeld and terminates at the Blencathra Field Centre formerly a sanatorium.
+From here, a rough track follows the curve of Blease Fell, the western extension of Blencathra, into the Glenderaterra Valley.
 This challenging route offers fantastic views from its high position, across to the craggy face of Lonscale Fell and down to the valley floor.
-If the hills are putting you off getting out and about on the bike then why not hire an electric bike from E-venture in Keswick?
+If the hills aren’t your style, then why not hire an electric bike from E-Venture in Keswick?

-Keswick, the adventure capital of the Lake District, is just five miles away.
-It's an easy drive and is well worth a visit.
-The town is one of the most iconic locations in the Lake District.
+Keswick, the Adventure Capital of the Lake District, is just five miles away.
 At the heart of its enduring popularity is the beautiful scenery, ease of access to the fells, and the fantastic range of activities, shops and places to eat and drink.
-It is a friendly, bustling town with plenty of quiet spots too.
-Here you can make the most of a vast range of outdoor activities to help you find your wilder side: there are plenty of activity providers ready to show you everything from paddleboarding to ghyll scrambling to guided walks.
-Aside from its outdoor credentials it is a vibrant market town with a fantastic choice of outdoor shops, restaurants and cafes.
-It even boasts its own art deco cinema and one of the most beautifully positioned theatres showing a varied programme of plays and music throughout the year and guests with Sally’s Cottages can purchase discounted tickets.
+It is a friendly, bustling town with plenty of quiet spots, too.
+Make the most of a vast range of outdoor activities to help you find your wilder side: there are plenty of activity providers ready to show you everything from paddleboarding to ghyll scrambling to guided walks.
+Aside from its outdoor credentials, Keswick has a wonderful choice of outdoor shops, restaurants, cafés and bars.
+It even boasts its own Art Deco cinema and possibly the most beautifully positioned theatre in the country.
+There is a varied programme throughout the year and guests with Sally’s Cottages can purchase discounted tickets.

 The jewel in Keswick’s crown is Derwentwater.
 This beautiful lake is surrounded by terrific mountain scenery and has several picturesque islands.
-The Keswick Launch operates a service around the lake stopping at several jetties around the lake.
-It is ideal for sitting back and enjoying a cruise or getting off to explore on one of the seven landing stages.
-You can also hire rowing boats and explore the islands.
-Why not hire a kayak or paddle board from one of its two marinas?
+The Keswick Launch operates a service around the lake, stopping at several jetties.
+It is ideal whether you want to sit back and enjoying a cruise or get off to explore other parts of the lake and surrounding countryside.
+You can also hire rowing boats and explore the islands for yourself.

-If you like thrills and adventure, take a trip to Rookin House Farm just over five miles away where you can try your hand at archery, quad biking, rifle shooting, fishing, tree climbing, JCB operating, pony trekking or even driving around in a small tank!
+If you like thrills and adventure, take a trip to Rookin House Farm where you can try your hand at archery, quad biking, rifle shooting, fishing, tree climbing, JCB operating, pony trekking and even tank driving!

-Penrith is 13 miles away from the cottage and is an attractive town with a good mixture of independent and high street shops as well as many places to eat.
-Penrith prides itself on its range of small independent shops, stocking everything from books to sweets - to tease your taste buds, it has an artisan bakery, cake shop, and even its very own smokery!
-Look out for the adorable Devonshire Arcade, an original indoor Victorian shopping arcade in the centre of town, which is home to small boutiques and food retailers.
-Penrith holds farmers' markets on the third Tuesday of the month (between March and December) in Market Square, and you can also find out about the town's history through the town trail.
+Penrith is an attractive town with a good mixture of independent and high street shops as well as many places to eat.
+Penrith prides itself on its range of small independent shops that stock everything from books to sweets.
+There is also an artisan bakery, cake shop, a smoker, and an original indoor Victorian shopping arcade in the centre of town!
+A farmers’ market is held on the third Tuesday of the month (between March and December) in Market Square.
+There is also a town trail to follow and learn about Penrith’s history.

-Greystoke village is just over seven miles away from Arndale.
-The lovely open air swimming pool is open here between May and September.
-The pool is heated and the season is extended when there is unseasonably warm weather!
+The village of Greystoke boasts a heated open-air swimming pool that is open between May and September, or even longer if it’s a particularly warm season!
 There is a large pool for all ages and a shallow toddlers pool that is slightly warmer than the main pool.
-The cycle cafe in the village is a must visit.
-It also runs very popular ‘quirky workshops’ throughout the year where you can learn anything from bike maintenance to the art of chicken wire sculptures!
-Why not find out if one coincides with your visit?
+The Cycle Café and Tea Room, open over the summer, runs very popular ‘quirky workshops’ throughout the year where you can learn anything from bike maintenance and blacksmithing to wire sculpting and needle felting!

-Should you be looking for a little indulgence why not try the new Spa at Rheged, just a 15 minute drive from Arndale?
-Indeed Rheged offers a range of activities for all the family including pottery workshops, exhibitions, a huge 3D cinema, an artisan food hall and restaurants.
+Should you be looking for a little indulgence, why not pamper yourself at the spa at Rheged?
+This unusual, grass-roofed building also offers a range of activities including pottery workshops, art exhibitions, a huge 3D cinema, an artisan food hall and restaurants.

-You can also visit Lake District destinations such as Grasmere, Ambleside and Windermere in around 30 minutes from the house.
-Taking the beautiful route down St John's in the Vale and along the side of picturesque Thirlmere makes a lovely day out.
+Other popular Lake District destinations such as Grasmere, Ambleside and Windermere are a scenic, half-hour drive away down St John's in the Vale and along the side of picturesque Thirlmere.